CVaR-Assisted Custom Penalty Function for Constrained Optimization: Methodology

 We choose a single layer HEA with $R_Y$ parameterized rotational gates and CZ entangling gates between adjacent qubits.
 The ansatz is initialized with a layer of parameterized $R_Y$.
 The trial state generated $\ket{\psi(\bm\theta)}$ is formalized as

 where $\bm\theta = (\theta_1,\theta_2,\ldots,\theta_{2n})$. $R_Y(\theta_i)$ denotes the first layer of $R_Y$ gates acting on qubit $i$ with the parameter $\theta_i$. $R_Y(\theta_{n+i})$ denotes the second layer of $R_Y$ gates acting on qubit $i$ with the parameter $\theta_{n+i}$. $CZ_{i,j}$ denotes the unparameterized controlled-Z gate acting on the control qubit $i$ and target qubit $j$.
 We justify our choice of a single layer ansatz by assuming that a single layer is sufficient to find the solution of a COP, which is a computational basis state (an eigenstate of a diagonal Hamiltonian).
-Therefore, we also assume that introducing more layers will complicate the optimization search space, leading to more local minima as shown in the results in~\cite{lcc}.
+Therefore, we also assume that introducing more layers will complicate the optimization search space, leading to more local minima and barren plateaus~\cite{barren_vqa2021,Cerezo_2021,bp-qnn,bp-review} in the optimization landscape.